 If it’s in season, and skiing/snowboarding is what you like doing, then you can always get stuck at Whistler for a week.
 Nothing wrong with that!

 Otherwise, let’s move on.

-After Whistler, there are a few pleasant stops along the way: Kamloops is a good spot for more winery action, or you can literally revel in natural beauty at Revelstoke.
+After Whistler, there are a few pleasant stops along the way: Kamloops is a good spot for more winery action, or you can even opt to stay in natural beauty at Revelstoke.

 Today, you have a choice.
 You can, if you like, floor it all the way to Banff.
 You’ll get to enjoy the crazy beautiful scenic drive on British Colombia Route 1, the main route of the Trans-Canada Highway.
 It’s pretty damn incredible.
 Think wide-open skies, endless pines, and mountain backdrops.

 However, that means having less time soaking up nature.

 We recommend stopping the night at lakeside town Salmon Arm.
 There’s the Comfort Inn ($$) or camping at Salmon Arm Camping Resort ($); there’s also camping in nearby Canoe, such as Hidden Valley Campground ($).
 Camping is a much better way to feel like you’re properly in the Canadian Rockies.

 While you’re overnighting, check out Larch Hill Winery – insane views, friendly service, affordable wine.
 It’s worth staying the night just to enjoy a drink or two here.

 Basically, today (or these couple of days) are all about the drive.
 Lap it all up, people.